 CEF DEBATES

-CEF Debates offer a vibrant forum for critical thinking and Continuous Professional Development (CPD), where industry leaders, academics, students, and practitioners come together to explore the most pressing issues shaping the events and festivals sector.
+CEF Events offer a vibrant forum for critical thinking and Continuous Professional Development (CPD), where industry leaders, academics, students, and practitioners come together to explore the most pressing issues shaping the events and festivals sector.
 These lively gatherings blend rigorous discussion with a relaxed social atmosphere—complete with ample time for socialising and networking.

 DO LARGE SCALE CULTURAL FESTIVALS DELIVER MORE SOCIAL VALUE THAN MAJOR SPORTING EVENTS?

-Following CEF’s soft launch on the 1 May 2025, on the 5th August 2025, CEF will be hard launching with a short talk and the first debate, supported by the University of Edinburgh and sponsored by Cogniziant Communication.
+Following CEF’s soft launch on the 1 May 2025, on the 5th August 2025, CEF will be hard launching with a short talk and the first event, supported by the University of Edinburgh and sponsored by Cogniziant Communication.

-WATCH THE DEBATE 👇
+WATCH THE FULL EVENT 👇

 HAVE PRIVATE EVENTS TAKEN OVER TOO MUCH PUBLIC SPACE?